-TW: ableism/ableist language, self-harm, possessive/stalkery language, unreality, world-warping, minor emotional abuse tactics/gaslighting
+tw: ableism/ableist language, self-harm, possessive/stalkery language, unreality, world-warping

 “This is a joke, right?”
-I laughed nervously.
+I laughed nervously after a few moments.
 “Like, you’re not serious.”

 Kiera just raised an eyebrow.
 “I just asked a question.”

 I swallowed, my mouth dry.
 “Okay, uh, past lives.
 I don’t know much.
 They’re like, an Eastern thing, right?
 Reincarnation and karma and stuff.”
 I’d taken the Religion intro class at school, but it’d been the same term I’d eventually stopped going.
-Most of what I remembered was my ex glaring daggers at the back of my head.
+Most of what I remembered was my ex pointedly ignoring me.

 “You’re not one of those hippie types, are you?”